UUA Test Prep

 Sharpen & Simulate

-• ✓Take 2–3 full practice tests under real conditions (pencil, paper, no calculator)
+• ✓Take 2–3 full-length tests under real conditions (pencil, paper, no calculator)

 • ✓Focus review on your most-missed question types

-• ✓Practice reading comprehension with real articles — read, cover, recall
+• ✓Practice retention-style reading with real articles — read, cover, recall

 • ✓Night before: light review only.
 No cramming.
 Get 8 hours of sleep.